The Real Reason You Should Be Buying Flowers From A Florist

 Every local florist I know has an unmatched passion for flowers, their customers, and for the work they do.

 That’s not to say that the management and employees of other non-floral retailers aren’t passionate about what they do.
 Most are pleasant and helpful.

 But when I talk with them, I sense they would be just as pleasant and helpful working in any other area of the store.
 The passion for flowers isn’t there like it is with all the local florists I know.

-Apparently, I’m not the only one who feels this way either.
 In her article “Florists and the Wonderful Things They Do!“, author Amy Stewart explains the differences she sees between the flower buying experience at local florists and other non-floral outlets and showcases some of the creative ways they are doing it.